aalfiann/reSlim/readme.md

         * pages/ (Default module package for pages management)
         * index.php (Default forbidden page)
     * routers/
-	    * name.router.php (routes by functionalities)
+        * index.php (Default forbidden page)
+        * index.router.php
+	    * logs.router.php
+        * mail.router.php
+        * maintenance.router.php
+        * test.router.php (For tester only)
+        * user.router.php

 ### api/

-Here is the place to run your application
+Here is the place to run your application as public place

 ### app/

-Here is the place for slim framework<br>
+Here is the place for reslim framework.
-We are using PDO MySQL for the Database.
+Connection database and other dependencies are here.

 ### classes/